adeola-ak/ballcall/projectworksheet.md

 #### PostMVP

 -   User will be be able to search
--   Ticker for displaying tweets (twitter api)
+-   Ticker for displaying current sports tweets with keywords (twitter api)
 -   User poll/ user submit player of the week via a form/ user can ask to be featured on the page via form
 -   Contact form
 -   Render individual player stats
+-   CSS animations

 ## Components